Top Tips for Surviving August with the Kids

 ...then you need to read these tips to help you enjoy these last few weeks of Summer.
 All hope is not lost, there is still plenty of fun to be had in the next few weeks as you prepare for the new school year.

 There will be likely be changes and possibly new staggered schedules and timetables to cope with in the coming school year, but your school will be in touch with all the information you will need to help you and your children prepare.
 So in the meantime, make sure you make the best of the rest of the summer break!

 Relax.
-September is coming up fast and there is a lot to organize before schools reopen but remember to carve out some precious time for yourself.
+September is coming up fast and there is a lot to organise before schools reopen but remember to carve out some precious time for yourself.
 Not every waking minute needs to be spent with the kids or trying to shop for the kids.
-Go for coffee with friends or run a bath.
+Go for a coffee or dinner with friends or run a bath.
 Maybe even set aside a couple of hours to finally finish that book you started on holidays.
 Seems like a lifetime ago, doesn’t it?

 Have a conversation with your kids about what hobbies or sports they might want to pick up this year.
 This will give them time to change their mind a thousand times before deciding.

-Start thinking about getting your back to school shopping done, right now!
+Start thinking about getting your back to school shopping done!
 Nobody wants to be camping outside a bookshop for 16 hours only to find that the books you need are all gone and the nearest shop that stocks them is in Hong Kong.
-You should also spread out your back to school shopping over the next few weeks.
-It is a little known health fact that buying little and often reduces the risk of a heart attack at the cashier.
+Write a list and organise it to spread out your back to school shopping over the next few weeks.
+It is a known health fact that buying little and often reduces the risk of a heart attack at the cashier!